Flavjack/rticles/README.md

 devtools::install_github("lbusett/insert_table") # Insert table with copy and paste (Not in CRAN) devtools::install_github("flavjack/GerminaR") devtools::install_github("tidyverse/googlesheets4")
 ```

 If all packages are installed correctly shoul be appear the **"Build"** button in the Rstudio IDE (Integrated Development Environment).

-Play the **"Build"** button and wait until compile and if all is okay pop-up window will be appeare with webpage version of the document.
+Play the **"Build"** button and wait until compile the document and if all is okay pop-up window will be appeare with webpage version of the document.

 If you want to modify the document, open **"index.Rmd"** file and change the text and code.